 Abstract

 The objective of this study was to estimate the COVID-19 excess deaths during the pandemic.
-Tensor time series mortality data from the 50 US states and the District of Columbia for the 15 major causes of death in 2020 (pandemic statistics) . was used in this study.
-The data consisted of number of deaths between January 2015 to September 2023 reported monthly by state and cause of death.
+Tensor time series mortality data from the 50 US states and the District of Columbia for the 15 major causes of death in 2020 (pandemic statistics) was used in this study.
+The data consisted of number of deaths between January 1999 to June 2024 reported monthly by state and cause of death.
 We proposed a combination of a non-linear trend and seasonality models that explained the structure of the data, followed by an autoregressive tensor model on the residuals of the initial model.
-We used several initial models for the trend and seasonality: (1) logarithm trend with monthly dummies and autoregressive terms, (2) exponential smoothing forecasting and (3) ARIMA models first, to use the autoregressive tensor of the rest of the causes of death to improve the initial model.
+We used several initial models for the trend and seasonality: (1) logarithm trend with monthly dummies and autoregressive terms, (2) exponential smoothing forecasting, (3) ARIMA models and (4) sinusoidal models first, to use the autoregressive tensor of the rest of the causes of death to improve the initial model.
 Exponential smoothing forecast and autoregressive tensor models showed the best performance in estimation of the COVID-19 excess death by state and cause of death during the pandemic.

 This work provided a granular view at how individual US states and patients with existing health conditions were affected by the pandemic.
 The results of this analysis can be useful in shaping health policies in the future.